Corporate social responsibility

 For detailed information on the measures that have been introduced for our employees, please see the “Human resources” section.

 Our employees firmly believe in the importance of giving back to their communities.
 Engagement is an integral aspect of our corporate culture.
 And, in situations like these, the very concept of engagement is more meaningful than ever.
 The COVID-19 pandemic has been an opportunity for our staff to leverage our matching donation program, which lets them double their contributions to recognized charities, thus doing twice as much good.
 In this same spirit, our Giving Back Day initiative gives employees at our offices and properties around the world one paid day a year to lend a hand as part of a crew of volunteers.
 Safety reasons made it impossible for us to honour the tradition this year.
-To compensate, we decided to donate to the organizations that would have benefited had the initiative been held as planned.
+To compensate, we decided to donate to organizations that would have benefited had the initiative been held as planned.
 The result: nearly $100,000 directed to organizations who assist the most vulnerable members of our society, including shelters, food banks and healthcare providers.
+We also contributed to food banks money that would normally have been spent on employees’ end-of-year festivities.
+In addition, thanks to our employees’ generosity, our virtual United Way campaign exceeded its target by a hefty 15%.

-We also made the decision to freeze executives compensation at the Vice President level and higher in 2020 and to delay their annual incentive payouts.
+We also decided to freeze executive compensation at the vice president level and higher and to delay their annual incentive payouts.

 A good corporate citizen